animatlabs/animatlabs.github.io/_posts/2022-04-02-ef-core-managing-configurations-migrations.md

 comments: true
 ---

-We all yearn for clean code and a clear folder structure, in the efforts to makes navigating through the code and managing assemblies easy.
-With the advent of EF Core as an ORM and the code first approach, the dreaded management of ever-growing migration files along with the entities is something that has given nightmares to almost everyone.
+We all yearn for clean code and a clear folder structure, in the effort to make navigating through the code and managing assemblies easy.
+With the advent of EF Core as an ORM and the code-first approach, the dreaded management of ever-growing migration files along with the entities is something that has given nightmares to almost everyone.

 It is not just the migrations but also the configurations of constraints, indexes, etc. on the entities that add to the chaos and responsibility of the project managing it all.
-Therefore, here we are going to discuss the latest and greatest ways (as of right now, .NET 6.0 and EF Core 6.0) to separate the concerns and manage it all.
+Therefore, here we are going to discuss the latest and greatest ways (as of right now, .NET 6.0 and EF Core 6.0) to separate the concerns and manage them all.

 ## Objectives

-The objectives for the document are to provide for direction to manage the following:
+The objectives of the document are to provide for direction to manage the following:

 - Entity configurations - constraints, indexes, master data, etc.
 - Separating migrations from the entities